Jacques Gernet: Biography

+Jacques was the son of Louis Gernet (1882–1962).

-Gernet obtained a degree in classics at the University of Algiers in 1942, then served in World War II from 1942-1945.
-In 1947 he received his degree in Chinese from the National School of Oriental Languages, and in 1948 from the Ecole Pratique des Hautes Etudes (EPHE).
+Gernet obtained a degree in classics at the University of Algiers in 1942.
+He then served in World War II from 1942 to 1945.
+After the war, he started to study the Chinese language.
+In 1947, he received his degree in Chinese from the National School of Oriental Languages and, in 1948, from the École pratique des hautes études (EPHE).
 He then became a member of the French School of the Far East, before being a researcher at CNRS and Scholar of the Yomiuri Shimbun in Japan.
 He received his Doctor of Letters in 1956.

-From 1955–1976 Gernet served as director of studies at the EPHE, VIe section, then at the Ecole des Hautes Etudes en Sciences Sociales.
-He taught Chinese language and culture at the Faculty of Arts from the Sorbonne in 1957, first as a lecturer, then as professor from 1959.
-In 1968 he founded the Unit of teaching and research of languages and civilizations of East Asia (University of Paris-VII), and was its director until 1973.
-He entered the Collège de France, where he was chair in social and intellectual history of China (1975–1992).
+From 1955 to 1976, Gernet served as director of studies at the EPHE, VIe section, then at the École des hautes études en sciences sociales.
+He taught Chinese language and culture at the Faculty of Arts of the Sorbonne in 1957, first as a lecturer, then as professor starting in 1959.
+In 1968, he founded the Unit of teaching and research of languages and civilizations of East Asia (University of Paris-VII), and was its director until 1973.
+He entered the Collège de France, where he was chair in social and intellectual history of China from 1975 to 1992.

-On 8 June 1979 Gernet was elected a member of the Académie des Inscriptions et Belles-Lettres.
-He is also a chevalier of the Légion d'honneur and commander of the Ordre des Palmes académiques.
+For Rolf Stein, Gernet was "the only French sinologist who truly studied all aspects of Chinese civilization and who dominated it entirely".

 Gernet died in Vannes on 3 March 2018.